shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 ## Task 2: Analyze Power BI Desktop Report

 The report below analyzes Sales for Fabrikam.
 KPIs are listed at the top left of the page.
-The remaining visuals highlight Sales over time, by Territory, Product Group, and Reseller Company.
+The remaining visuals highlight Sales over time by Territory, Product Group, and Reseller Company.

 ![](../media/lab-01/image11.jpeg)